 - VAT at a standard rate of 21% of business turnover

-For full details on business taxes including information on tax reliefs and allowances, you can also see the Expatica guide to taxes for businesses and self-employed.
+For full details on business taxes including information on tax reliefs and allowances, you can also see our guide to taxes for businesses and self-employed in Belgium.

 Business insurances in Belgium

-There are a number of business insurances to consider when starting a business in Belgium, some compulsory while others are optional.
+There are a number of business insurances in Belgium to consider when starting a business, some compulsory while others are optional.
 Here are some of the main types:

 - Public liability insurance – compulsory for all businesses operating from a premises.
 Covers against claims from third parties against injury, damage or financial loss caused by negligence.